-AHG is a nationally known premier scouting organization for girls offered at Kirk Day School to those in K-6th grade.
+AHG is a nationally known Christian leadership and outdoor adventure organization for girls offered at Kirk Day School to those in K-6th grade.
 Troop MO9522 offers girls opportunities to build relationships and learn valuable life skills in a welcoming God-honoring environment.
 Events include earning badges, PJ movie night, Father/Daughter Picnic, Chocolate Extravaganza and service projects.

 Kindergarten through 6th grade students may choose from a variety of after-school team sports to play with their KDS classmates.
 The purpose of the KDS Athletic Program is to provide a sports program which brings glory and honor to Jesus Christ by teaching integrity and character development through the promotion of good sportsmanship, skill development and team work.